Don’t look now, but drinking water could be bad for you.

 So let me ask you again… how much water did you drink today?

 If your answer was “I drank a glass of water to take a handful of pain pills” then it’s definitely time to drink more water…

-Discover how to feel better, look better and live longer by simply cleaning out all the toxins your body desperately wants to get rid of.
+Discover how Natural Cleanse helps you feel better, look better and live longer by cleaning out the toxins your body desperately wants to get rid of.

 McCartney, M. Waterlogged?
 British Medical Journal.
 2011 Jul 12.

 Dubnov-Raz, G. Influence of water drinking on resting energy expenditure in overweight children.
 International Journal of Obesity.
 2011 Jul 12.

 Dietary Reference Intakes for Water, Potassium, Sodium, Chloride, and Sulfate.
 Food and Nutrition Board.
 Institute of Medicine.
 2005.